UNDER CAR SERVICES: MAINTENANCE & REPAIR

 Wheel alignment (or simply alignment) is standard car maintenance that involves adjusting the angles of the wheels so that they are set to the manufacturer's specifications.
 The purpose of these adjustments is to reduce tire wear, and to ensure that vehicle travel is straight and true (without "pulling" to one side).
 The main purpose is to let the suspension and the steering systems operate at their desired angles - this reduces tire wear.
-Alignment is a complicated process but Seymour's Garage has the best technology and knowledge to meet and exceed all of your alignment needs.

 Brake System Flush

 A brake fluid flush refers to the process of replacing all of your old brake fluid with fresh, clean brake fluid.
 Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
 It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our experienced technicians at Seymour's Garage about when it's time for a brake fluid flush.

 A brake is a mechanical device for slowing or stopping a vehicle ultimately, inhibiting your car's motion.
 It lets you stop the car whenever and wherever you choose.
 Brakes are one of the most important parts of a motor vehicle.
 Without them, you would not be able to stop the car.
 There are several elements that work together to slow or stop your vehicle.
-Contact Seymour's Garage for all of your brake needs.

 A chassis is the car's internal framework that supports the body and other parts like the wheels, engine, transmission, driveshaft, differential, and suspension.
 A weak or damaged chassis will translate to an unsafe and undrivable car.
 To have a strong and properly working vehicle, have your car's chassis checked for defects.
-At Seymour's Garage, there are experienced undercar service providers who can work on your chassis.

 The differential is a car part that compensates for the difference in travel distance between the inner wheels and outer wheels when the vehicle is turning.
 Due to the differential's position in most non-four-wheel-drive (FWD) vehicles (located at the rear and under the car), it does not get any of the star treatment the engine gets.
 The one thing that every car owner needs to know is that failure of the differential will mean failure of the car.
 To save the differential from failure, you need to have differential fluid changed every 30,000 to 50,000 miles.
 Changing the oil on the differential is as important as changing the car's engine oil.
 Although checking and changing differential oil is pretty easy, you need to visit an auto shop to get a comprehensive differential flush.
-For differential flush services, visit or call Seymour's Garage at 8411 Speedway, San Antonio, Texas.

 The automotive differential is designed to drive a pair of wheels while allowing them to rotate at different speeds.
 In vehicles without a differential, such as karts, both driving wheels are forced to rotate at the same speed, usually on a common axle driven by a simple chain-drive mechanism.
 The differential transfers the engine power to the wheels.
 When turning, the outer wheels travel a larger distance than the inner wheels do (also the front wheels travel a longer distance than the rear wheels).
 This means that all four wheels travel at different speeds during a turn and this is where the differential comes in to help.
 Who knew there were so many elements to tires!
-To make sure your vehicle's differentials are working properly, have them checked regularly by your expert mechanic at Seymour's Garage.

-Your vehicle's driveline is the component of the power train of an automotive vehicle that is between the transmission and the differential, and generally consisting of the driveshaft and universal joint.
+Your vehicle's driveline is the component of the power train of an automotive vehicle that is between the transmission and the differential and generally consists of the driveshaft and universal joint.
 A driveline is the part of your motor vehicle that connects the engine and the transmission to the wheel axles.
 The driveline consists of the parts of the powertrain less than the engine and transmission.
 Failure of the driveline means that the car would not move since energy cannot be transmitted from the engine to the wheel axles.
 Therefore, make sure that your car's driveline is regularly inspected and serviced.

 An exhaust system is usually piping used to guide reaction exhaust gases away from a controlled combustion inside an engine or stove.
 The entire system conveys burnt gases from the engine and includes one or more exhaust pipes.
 In a motor vehicle, an exhaust system is a piping used to guide exhaust fumes away from the engine - usually to the rear of the vehicle.
-A properly functioning exhaust system not only sounds better, but it is also better - for you, your car, and the environment.
-See Seymour's Garage to get your exhaust on track.

 Shocks or shock absorbers are designed to limit the bounce and sway of your vehicle while it is on the road.
 They do not actually support the vehicle's weight.
 Here's how they work: by converting kinetic energy to another form of energy.
 Properly working shocks reduce the effect of traveling over rough ground, leading to improved ride quality and vehicle handling.
 When shocks develop problems, driving on poorly leveled roads becomes unpleasant, and your vehicle may sway when turning.
-To have your vehicle's shocks diagnosed and repaired, visit Seymour's today!

 Much like a shock absorber (shocks), your car's struts provide a dampening effect as you travel over a road's surface.
 By absorbing the shock of the road, struts allow passengers to ride in a car without constant and uncomfortable motion.
 Struts work a bit differently than shocks in that they provide structural support for your car's suspension.
 This means that struts support your car's weight, unlike shocks which only regulate the speed at which the weight is transferred.
 Struts usually last around 50,000 or 60,000 miles.
 This is simply because the damping characteristics of the parts gradually deteriorate over time.
 Our expert technicians will diagnose any problems and help you make an informed decision about repairs.